FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Experiments

 \subsection{Evaluation}

 Due to the quick evolution in generation methods for forgery creation, we argue that the most important property of a deepfake detection system is generalization to unseen manipulation techniques and scenes.
-Methods with great generalization ability are well-suited for in-the-wild scenarios.
-However, as Li \etal \cite{li2020face} observed in their work, supervised classifiers experience a significant performance drop when applied to unseen manipulation methods.
+However, as Li \etal \cite{li2020face} observed in their work, classifiers experience a significant performance drop when applied to unseen manipulation methods.
 Therefore, we focus on evaluating cross-manipulation and cross-dataset tasks.
-Intra-dataset evaluation can be found in \cref{intra-dataset-evaluation}.
-In all fine-tune processes throughout the experiments, we maintain a balanced distribution of classes in the train-set --- achieved by oversampling videos of the smaller class.
+Intra-dataset evaluation can be found in \begin{arxivPrint}\Cref{intra-dataset-evaluation}.\end{arxivPrint} \begin{confPrint}the supplemental materials.\end{confPrint} as we find it more saturated.
+In all fine-tuning processes throughout the experiments, we maintain a balanced distribution of classes in the train-set by oversampling the minority class.

 \textbf{Cross-manipulation generalization.} To directly evaluate the performance of our system on unseen manipulations and forgeries, without taking into account new scenes, poses or light settings, we use the various manipulation types within the FF++ dataset.
-Concretely, we fine-tune our model in a leave-one-out setting --- fine-tuning on three out of the four manipulation methods featured in the dataset, and testing on the one remaining manipulation method .
+Concretely, we follow previous works and evaluate our model in a leave-one-out setting --- fine-tuning on three out of the four manipulation methods featured in the dataset, and testing on the remaining one.
 Results are shown in \Cref{tab:cross-manipulation-evaluation}.
-FakeOut achieves on-par results to other state-of-the-art methods in this task.
+FakeOut achieves competitive results with other state-of-the-art methods in this task.